Frequently Asked Questions

 Q: Do I receive my prescription right away?

-A: When your eye exam is completed, a copy of your glasses prescription will be provided for you, including instructions on how they should be worn.
+A: When your eye exam is completed, a copy of your eyeglasses prescription will be provided for you, including instructions on how they should be worn.

 Q: What is the difference between an Optometrist, Optician and an Ophthalmologist?